-- The UK entrepreneur have to issue the mandate Limited Fiscal Representation 12
+- The UK entrepreneur must issue the mandate Limited Fiscal Representation

 - To fulfill the VAT obligations in the Netherlands correctly, the UK entrepreneur have to inform us, in our position as Limited Fiscal Representative, what will happen with the goods after importation.
 Based on this information, the entrepreneur will also have to provide us additional documentation (such as a sales invoice of the goods, instruction for possible re-export to the UK etc.).
 This documentation must be provided to us before arranging the import declaration